 Entrepreneur First: Europe’s leading early-stage investor in technology companies.
 Helping talented individuals build high growth technology start-ups.

-Lead First: The opportunity to complete an intensive leadership development course, before spending up to a year gaining experience in roles within the British army.
+Lead First: The opportunity to complete an intensive leadership development course, before spending up to a year gaining experience in roles within the British Army.